UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-09-30-ab-testing.md

 excerpt_separator: <!--more-->
 ---

-Have you ever wondered how Google, YouTube, Facebook, or Netflix decided to make small changes to their website now and then, especially after a short trial period?
+Have you ever wondered how Google, YouTube, Facebook, or Netflix decide to make small changes to their website now and then, especially after a short trial period?
 What are their motivations and why are they doing these trials?
-In this article, we will look into how data analytics and statistics have fuelled the decisions to these changes.
+In this article, we will look into how data analytics and statistics have fuelled the decisions surrounding these changes.

 <!--more-->